 .git folder

-When initializing a Git repo or cloning from a remote, you will notice a .git folder in the project root.
+folder in the project root.
 This contains all of the information required for the Git repository and if this folder is deleted, you would no longer be able to switch branches, pull from remotes, or view commit history.

 Working directory

 The working directory is the currently checked out version of the files in the local repository.
-When you change branches, pull in changes, or reset, GitKraken Client will update the files in the working directory to reflect the changes.
+When you change branches, pull in changes, or reset, GitKraken Desktop will update the files in the working directory to reflect the changes.

 For more information on Git repositories, check out the Git repository tutorial blog post including a video from one of our developers.